It's possible that we don't know how lucky we are with the Ryder Cup.

 It half-explains why there is no footage of what many believe was Ballesteros' greatest-ever shot, a fairway wood from a bunker.
 New captain Tony Jacklin had tempted him back, Europe threatened to win ahead of ultimate defeat, but the fire in the Spaniard's belly had been stoked.

 Breakthrough at the Belfry.
 The near-miss in 1983 had proved inspirational because now the team as well, as Ballesteros and Jacklin, believed victory was possible.

-Big doors swing on small hinges: midway through the match Craig Stadler missed a tiddler on the 18th hole and with it the momentum of the match switched inexorably.
-Giddy scenes as Sam Torrance holed the winning putt.
+Nonetheless, big doors swing on small hinges: midway through the match Craig Stadler missed a tiddler on the 18th hole and with it the momentum of the match switched inexorably.
+There were giddy scenes as Sam Torrance holed the winning putt.

 Jose Maria Olazabal joined Ballesteros to form one of, if not the greatest, Ryder Cup partnership of them all.

 Jack Nicklaus captained and hosted at Muirfield Village, yet it was not a happy week for him.
-He order thousands of flags midway through the match to drum up the sedate galleries, he bemoaned that his team was money-focussed, and oversaw a first American defeat on homesoil.
+He order thousands of flags midway through the match in an attempt to enthuse the sedate galleries, he bemoaned that his team was money-focussed, and oversaw a first American defeat on home soil.

 Not quite 1985 revisited, but another golden week at the Belfry and an astonishing final day in which the Americans repeatedly hit their tee shot at the 18th into the water.

-But he was 41 (forty one).
+But he was actually just 41 (forty one).
 The match was tied.